iamwaswa/saint-of-the-day/README.md

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+Anything that gets into the `main` branch will be deployed to production after running tests/build/etc.

 ## Testing